Visiting Turks and Caicos? This is what you need to know before you go.

-We just got back from Turks and Caicos last week, and we’ve already heard that several of you are heading there this fall or winter! :) We’re so excited for you and for all of you who are going to go at some point in the future.
+We just got back from Turks and Caicos last week, and we’ve already heard several of you are heading there this fall or winter!
+We loved it so much; we’re so excited for those of you going.

-Turks and Caicos is in the Caribbean just south of the Bahamas.
-We explored Providenciales (Provo), which is the largest island in population and was voted the best beach destination in the world by Tripadvisor in 2011, and is currently at number 2.
+Turks and Caicos is in the Caribbean, just south of the Bahamas.
+We explored Providenciales (Provo), the largest island in population, and was voted the best beach destination in the world by Tripadvisor in 2022.

-They speak English and they use US dollars?
-Makes it so easy for Americans to travel!
+They speak English, and they use US dollars?
+It makes it so easy for Americans to travel!

 The dollar currency brings in a ton of tourists from the US.
 Approximately 80% are from the US, 10% from Canada, and the last 10% from the rest of the world¹.
-The entire time we were there, we saw one Canadian couple and everyone else was from the US.
+We saw one Canadian couple the entire time we were there, while everyone else was from the US.

 Pricing is still very expensive.
-Food at restaurnats and groceries are at least 2 times the cost in the States.
-A case of Corona costed $69!!!
+Food at restaurants and groceries are at least two times the cost in the States.
+A case of Corona cost $69 when we were there!!!
 Needless to say, we were not having coronas on the beach.
-Turks and Caicos has been known to be a luxury destination for the wealthy and celebrities to hide away, but tourism has been making a push to open it up more to the average traveler.
+Turks and Caicos has been known to be a luxury destination for the wealthy and celebrities to hide away, but tourism has been pushing to open it up more to the average traveler.

 It’s about 15-20%.
 Some places already add service fees (ie. hotel service fees are split among all the workers).